-The only time I spent in the food industry professionally, I was being paid $125 a week and living in the place where I worked, as a full-time waitress and a part-time counselor at a camp in northern Wisconsin.
+The only time I spent in the food industry professionally, I was working as a full-time waitress and a part-time counselor at a camp in northern Wisconsin.

-It was there that I burned myself for the first time, just slightly while I carried a hot plate, causing a small scab to grow over my left forearm.
+During one of these days, I ended up burning myself slightly while I carried a hot plate, causing a small scab to grow over my left forearm.

-In a lot of ways, I think it’s good to burn yourself early: it gives you a healthy respect for cooking tools, and you think more carefully when you’re working with them.
+In a lot of ways, I think it’s good to burn yourself early: it gives you a healthy respect for cooking tools, and you learn to act more carefully when you’re working with them.

-But in my case, that summer, in addition to convincing me never to go back to that college in Florida, also gave me an irrational fear, and I have avoided a lot of things since—things like hot oil, bubbling and popping in a pan on the stove, which is something of a problem for a fried-food-lover like myself.
+But in my case that summer, that little wound brought about an irrational fear of being burned.
+I have avoided a lot of things since, like hot oil, bubbling and popping in a pan on the stove, which is something of a problem for a fried food lover like myself.

-So the recipe that got me to conquer those fears would have to be a pretty special recipe, don’t you think?
+So the recipe that got me to conquer those fears would have to be a pretty special one, don’t you think?

-Trust me when I say this: These chips are better.
+Trust me when I say this: the fried version is better.

 The instructions are so simple, I could recite them in conversation, without looking for my notes or consulting a resource, and that’s saying something: